CaptainYogs/Evarsity-Attendance-Extension/README.md

 # Evarsity-Attendance-Extension
- Simple Extension that helps you to manage your attendance in Evarsity
+ Simple Extension that helps you to manage your attendance in Evarsity.
+ Shows the number of classes you can miss before your attendance gets below 75%, and shows the number of classes you have to attend so that your attendance gets above 75%.